PSA's card grading prices have been quite volatile thoughout the past several years.

 The acquisition of Collector's Universe (the parent of PSA) has brought about a multitude of operational changes to improve PSA's grading service.

-In fact, in one recent blog comment here, I was accused of being a 'shill' for the grading companies.
+In fact, in one recent blog comment here, I was accused of being a 'shill' for the major grading companies.
 Something I found quite laughable, as I've consistently offered an unbiased review and perspective of the grading companies.

 But in terms of PSA's card grading prices, things are starting to get back to a more